 - 1 teaspoon salt

-- Peel and slice potatoes.
-Place in large stock pot and cover with water.
-Bring to a boil over medium high heat and then reduce temperature to medium and cook until tender, about thirty minutes.
+- Peel and slice the potatoes.
+Place them in a large stockpot and cover them with water.
+Bring to a boil over medium-high heat and then reduce temperature to medium and cook until tender - about 30 minutes.4 medium to large russet potatoes

-- Drain water and place potatoes in mixing bowl (or you can do this in the pot if you want).
+- Drain potatoes and then place them in a large mixing bowl (or you can do this in the pot if you want).

-- Roughly mash potatoes with potato masher.
+- Roughly mash potatoes with a potato masher.
 Add milk, butter, salt, pepper, and garlic powder.
-Mash again until butter is melted.
+Mash again until butter is melted.4 medium to large russet potatoes, 1/2 cup evaporated milk, 1/4 cup butter, 1/2-1 teaspoon garlic powder, 1 teaspoon salt, 1/2 teaspoon pepper

 - Serve immediately.